Christopher Eccleston

 Christopher Eccleston Awards Won

-Eccleston has won several prominent awards for his work.
-He received the International Emmy Award for Best Actor for his performance in the BBC anthology episode Accused.
-He won Most Popular Actor at the 2005 National Television Awards following Doctor Who, and he was awarded Best Actor at the Royal Television Society Programme Awards for Flesh and Blood.
+Eccleston has earned several prestigious awards for his acting work.
+He won Most Popular Actor at the National Television Awards in 2005 for his role as the Ninth Doctor in Doctor Who.
+He received the International Emmy Award for Best Actor in 2010 for his performance in the BBC anthology drama Accused.
+He won Best Actor at the Broadcasting Press Guild Awards in 1997 for Our Friends in the North and another Best Actor award at the Royal Television Society Programme Awards in 2003 for his work in Flesh and Blood.

 Christopher Eccleston Family